-A novelist and short-story writer, I have a passion for documenting the vigorous collisions of race, class, loss, and love.
+A novelist, short-story writer, and memoirist, I have a passion for documenting the vigorous collisions of race, class, loss, and love.
 I studied philosophy and English literature at UCLA, and hold a Masters Degree in Creative Writing from New York University where I was mentored by E.L.
 Doctorow.

 which won the 2nd place Bechtel Prize, appeared in Teachers & Writers Magazine in March of 2017.
 An excerpt from my poker memoir Poker for Girls appeared in the Summer 2017 issue of Britain's Shooter Literary Magazine.
 I was honored to have an editorial in The New York Daily News, a hometown paper with a venerated progressive history, and be quoted in the Wall Street Journal's Moneyish on the topic of women and language.